Ounennhei/a1408nw_Ounennhei/README.md

 An Example:

 Please input the wanted interval with seconds!
-10 #input number as seconds.such as 10
+10 (Please input a random seconds number here and enter)

-#output
+(Here is the output.)
 Current Time is:2014-11-04 11:48:49 +0000

 Past Time is:2014-11-04 11:48:39 +0000